miladamilli/pie_chart_maker/README.md

 ![Pie Chart Maker preview](assets/static/images/preview.gif "Pie Chart Maker")

-A Pie Chart Maker with several predefined styles and an option to define custom styles for the items.
+A Pie Chart Maker with several predefined styles and an option to create custom styles for the items.

-The pie slices are generated as _SVG paths_.
+Pie slices are generated as _SVG paths_.

 ## Try it online
 **[Pie Chart Maker Demo](http://cernaovec.gigalixirapp.com/piechart)**